No products in the cart.

 SAFE HELP IS ALWAYS

-InReach is the world’s first tech platform matching LGBTQ+ people facing discrimination and persecution with safe, verified resources.
+InReach is the world’s first tech platform matching LGBTQ+ people facing persecution or discrimination with safe, verified resources.

-“As someone who has had the privilege of hearing numerous success stories over the years and who recently used the free InReach App to locate trusted trans affirming legal, medical, and mental health services during my own transition, I have such high hopes for this organization’s future.”
+“As someone who has had the privilege of hearing numerous success stories over the years and who used the free InReach App to locate trusted trans affirming legal, medical, and mental health services during my own transition, I have such high hopes for this organization’s future.”